A look at Kura Oncology Inc.’s (KURA) recent performance gives investors their first glimpse of hope. - News Daemon

 Technical Analysis of Kura Oncology Inc. (KURA)

-Looking closely at Kura Oncology Inc. (NASDAQ: KURA), its last 5-days average volume was 0.82 million, which is a jump from its year-to-date volume of 0.77 million.
-As of the previous 9 days, the stock’s Stochastic %D was 70.50%.
-Additionally, its Average True Range was 0.76.
+Compared to the last year’s volume of 0.78 million, its volume of 0.79 million showed improvement in the last five days.
+As of the previous 9 days, the stock’s Stochastic %D was 42.90%.
+Additionally, its Average True Range was 0.79.

-At the time of writing, stock’s 50-day Moving Average is $13.80, while its 200-day Moving Average is $14.62.
-However, in the short run, Kura Oncology Inc.’s stock first resistance to watch stands at $14.33.
-Second resistance stands at $14.58.
-The third major resistance level sits at $14.79.
-If the price goes on to break the first support level at $13.87, it is likely to go to the next support level at $13.66.
-Should the price break the second support level, the third support level stands at $13.41.
+At the time of writing, stock’s 50-day Moving Average is $13.73, while its 200-day Moving Average is $14.59.
+Nevertheless, the first resistance level for the watch stands at $14.20 in the near term.
+At $14.77, the stock is likely to face the second major resistance level.
+The third major resistance level sits at $15.08.
+If the price goes on to break the first support level at $13.33, it is likely to go to the next support level at $13.02.
+Should the price break the second support level, the third support level stands at $12.45.

 Kura Oncology Inc. (NASDAQ: KURA) Key Stats